seng637-Winter/seng637-a3-taranbains/seng637-a3-team_number.md

 # 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage

+### Range Class
-This improved the coverage a lot for the Data Utilities class.
+This improved the coverage a lot for the Range class.

 Before new test cases